-Introduces the student to agricultural business management practices including the role of a manager, decision making, record keeping, budgeting, financial statements, ratio analysis and cash flow analysis.
-The computer will be used to develop cash flow statements, a resume, and conduct research over the web.
-The foundation of a business plan will be developed.
+Introduces students to agricultural business management practices.
+Roles such as managing, decision processes, records, budgeting, financial statements, ratio analysis, cash flow analysis and computer literacy are expected.
+Web based research and business planning are explored and developed.
 (6 lec/lab hrs.)

-Ag 245-Tropical Silviculture and Forest Plant Propagation (3) PreReq: "C" or better in Eng 102; and "C" or better in Eng 100; and "C" or better in Math 120; and "C" or better in AG 175 CoReg: AG 245L
+Ag 245-Tropical Silviculture and Forest Plant Propagation

+PreReq: "C" or better in Eng 102; and "C" or better in Eng 100; and "C" or better in Math 120; and "C" or better in AG 175

+CoReg: AG 245L